crowdfavorite-mirrors/wp-webengage/readme.txt

 Notification - [webengage.com/notification](http://webengage.com/notification)

 = Localization =
-WebEngage is currently available in 27 languages - English, Arabic, Bulgarian, Chinese (Traditional), Czech, Danish, Dutch, Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish and Turkish.
+WebEngage is currently available in 28 languages - English, Arabic, Bulgarian, Chinese (Traditional), Czech, Danish, Dutch, Estonian, Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish and Turkish.
 If your language is missing, you can help us translate.
 There are just 30 odd phrases that need to be translated.
 [Let us know](http://webengage.com/contact) if you are interested.

 = Demo =
 Take an online demo to get an idea of how the feedback tab, survey windows and notification messages will look on your website - [demo.webengage.com](http://demo.webengage.com/)